Lessons from a decade of AD software and R&D process evolution

 Software, AI and SDV architecture

-Over the past decade, autonomous driving development has undergone a profound transformation—from fragmented ECU-based architectures and smart sensors to centralized, software-defined vehicle platforms powered by AI.
-Drawing on experience across academia, startups, and enterprise environments, the talk will explore how system architectures, sensor data & perception pipelines, and development workflows have evolved in production vehicles.
-We’ll also examine how these shifts have reshaped R&D practices, tooling, and team competencies, both in terms of hard and soft skills, organization structure, and modus operandi.
-As AI continues to expand beyond perception into planning, control, and end-to-end systems, we’ll take an outlook to what this means for future hardware/software co-design and engineering organizations.
+Over the past decade, autonomous driving development has undergone a profound transformation – from fragmented ECU-based architectures and smart sensors to centralized, software-defined vehicle platforms powered by AI.
+Drawing on experience across academia, startups and enterprise environments, the talk will explore how system architectures, sensor data and perception pipelines and development workflows have evolved in production vehicles.
+It will also examine how these shifts have reshaped R&D practices, tooling and team competencies, both in terms of hard and soft skills, organization structure and modus operandi.
+As AI continues to expand beyond perception into planning, control and end-to-end systems, an outlook will be offered as to what this means for future hardware/software co-design and engineering organizations.

 - Evolution of perception pipelines: from modular pipelines to integrated, data-centric systems

-- New skill sets and tooling: what modern AD teams need vs. a decade ago
+- New skill sets and tooling: what modern AD teams need versus a decade ago